noexc/mapview/README.md

 the system to work with other forms of telemetry - anything minimodem can support.
-In the case that minimodem won't do the mode that you need, just find a modem for your mode that can output received data as a stream to STDOUT, copy rttyparser.hs and make appropriate changes, and the system should continue to work.
+In the case that minimodem won't do the mode that you need, just find a modem for your mode that can output received data as a stream to STDOUT, copy telemetryparser.hs and make appropriate changes, and the system should continue to work.

 # How it works